koushi/NyshakVault/Untitled.md

 # Niko

-Essentially I want to fight with a one handed lance like mounted combat using the steel defender as a mount.
-Leveraging this Niko uses a lance as his melee weapon with a shield, but sometimes an arm canon.
-Leaning in on the gravity t
+Thematic:

+Niko is a medium ranged fighter using a one handed Lance and shield when in defensive mode.
+In offensive mode the shield retracts and becomes an arm cannon.
+His lance is helix shaped spilting